5tsuki/Windows95NT4KeyGenerator/README.md

 # Windows NT 4.0 and Windows 95 Key Generator
 ## Why?
 I bumped into [FlyTech's Video](https://youtu.be/3DCEeASKNDk) and at the end of the video he challenged the viewers to make a program to generate the keys, so I tried, and this is the result.
-The code isn't optimal but it works.
+The code isn't optimal but it works (I made it in about an hour).

 ------------